 If you’re already contracted with a carpet cleaning company, ask them if they’d like you to manage their marketing in exchange for monthly cleanings.
 If there’s a great food truck in your neighborhood and your company prints uniforms, ask the owner if you can print up a set of new uniforms for their staff in exchange for catered lunches.

 There are a lot of creative ways you can trade your services to get the things your business needs without having to spend any extra money.

 Many businesses have already drastically reduced their business travel, and that trend may become more popular in the near future.
 The widespread adoption of video conferencing has shown that business can be conducted around the globe without ever having to set foot onto an airplane.

 Hotel costs, delayed flights, missed connections, along with rescheduling fees can add up quickly, making that in-person sales pitch all the more costly.
 While you can often write off travel expenses, there are many that you can’t write off.

 Take a hard look at your business travel budget and decide which trips need to be done face-to-face and which can be done virtually.
 Reducing travel lowers your operational expenses and is better for the environment, too.

 Take control of your business finances

 Are you the type of owner who merely monitors business expenses and income without looking at detailed breakdowns?
 If so, it’s time to change that.
-As your business grows, understanding things like operating costs is going to become more and more important.
+As your business grows, understanding the intricacies of things like your operating costs will become increasingly important.

 Operating costs allow you to take an in-depth look at how your expenses impact your profits.
-Quickbooks accounting software makes it easy for you to identify and correct areas of waste in your company so you can improve your financial health.
-Once you understand your costs, you can use the eight methods that we’ve provided to start cutting costs and boosting profits.
+QuickBooks accounting software makes it easy for you to identify and correct areas of waste in your company so you can improve your financial health.
+Every dollar you save on operational expenses is a dollar you can reinvest into your business.